parallaxeig/The-WareHouse13-Art-Gallery/README.md

 This project is a Progressive Web App (PWA) for a digital NFT-based Art Gallery with VR/AR capabilities.

 ## Features
-- Upload high-resolution digital artwork (PNG, SVG, etc.)
+- Upload high-resolution digital artwork (PNG, SVG, etc.) from your phone's gallery with Metadata
 - Mint NFTs linked to artwork on blockchain
 - Wallet integration including One Key hardware wallet
 - Immersive VR/AR gallery experience